qrux/xlfs/README.md

 	cd /lfs
 	./lfs2

-When this finishes, you'll have built the a dom0-capable kernel.
+When this finishes, you'll have built the Xen Type-1 Hypervisor (dom0) kernel.
 The system adds the GRUB entries you'll need (again)--though this time without a watchdog (if you uninstalled it).
 Then, go ahead and reboot.
 When this happens, you'll have a finished XLAPP system, running on top of the Xen hypervisor.

-*You're ready to make domU guest systems!*
+*You're ready to make Xen guest systems (domUs)!*

 Why?